wxy20850606/wxy20850606.github.io/content/posts/2025/07/love-who-i-cannot-have.md

 In five months, we exchanged less than 30 minutes of conversation.
 But we both felt something unspoken.

-He told me in May that he was returning to Italy and asked if we could have coffee before he left.
+He told me in May that he was returning to Italy in June and asked if we could have coffee before he left.
-That’s when I cried — not because he was leaving, but because of what he said:
+That’s when I cried — not because he was leaving, but because of what he said before:

 > *“You’re so positive.”*